Care for the Dead and Dying

 Frequently Asked Questions

-This course is designed to explore mental health and ritual topics through an animist lens, and participants may find themselves reflecting on tender or vulnerable topics like trauma, bonding, psychosis, and belonging.
-The course is not a replacement for direct, living support and/or professional medical advice, and enrollment does automatically include access to our Community Forum—an online discussion group of students past and present, including supportive members from Ancestral Medicine’s Practitioner Network and Ancestral Medicine staff.
+This course is designed to explore mental health and ritual topics through an animist lens, and participants may find themselves reflecting on tender or vulnerable topics surrounding death.
+The course is not a replacement for direct, living support and/or professional medical advice.
+Enrollment does automatically include access to our Community Forum—an online discussion group of students past and present, including supportive members from Ancestral Medicine’s Practitioner Network and Ancestral Medicine staff.
 Sharing experiences, reflecting on practices, and making connections in this private online community can provide one form of support.

 Ancestral Medicine offerings are rooted in feminist, decolonizing, anti-racist, LGBTQI-friendly, class-aware, international, Earth-honoring ethics and a heart-aware and non-dogmatic spirit that seeks to honor each participant’s unique life experiences and ancestral storylines.
-Resources included with each lesson favor ancestrally and geographically diverse voices both within and outside the field of psychology, and the online Community Forum includes BIPOC and LGBTQ-only discussion spaces.
+Resources included with each lesson favor ancestrally and geographically diverse voices.

 All of our lesson videos have auto-generated closed captioning, as well as a full transcript and additional downloadable audio-only versions.
 If you have needs not met here, please feel free to reach out to us with suggestions at info@ancestralmedicine.org.